edubart/nelua-lang/docs/pages/overview.md

 # Overview

 This is a quick overview of the language features using many examples.
-Most of Euluna syntax and semantics is similar to Lua, thus if you know Lua you probably know Euluna too, however Euluna have many additions to code with types, to make more performant code and to metaprogram.
+Most of Nelua syntax and semantics is similar to Lua, thus if you know Lua you probably know Nelua too, however Nelua have many additions to code with types, to make more performant code and to metaprogram.
 This overview try to focus more on those features.